RuslanUC/piltover/README.md

   - If everything went correctly, we are authorized
   - It is worth noting that every auth key has its own id (the 8 lower order bytes of `SHA1(auth_key)`)
+  - Then key must be registered.
+It is done by creating auth_key_set server event, which should be overriden in your app (it gives ability to save auth keys anywhere you want (dict, database, etc.)).
   - Apart from the auth key id, every session has its own arbitrary (client provided) session_id, bound to the auth key. #TODO: Piltover doesn't currently check this value